Monthly Archives: January 2024

 Mother Goose

-Our resident Community Theatre Group FRIENDS AT BARTON return in November with another family pantomime, transforming the Joseph Wright Hall into Witz End Farm.
+Our resident Community Theatre Group FRIENDS AT BARTON return with another family pantomime, transforming the Joseph Wright Hall into Witz End Farm.
 Will Demon Vanity steal the golden eggs or will Fairy Virtue save the day?
-Tickets on sale from October 2024.

 Posted on:20th January 2024